 - Squarespace, to create your website and avoid the learning curve of WordPress.

-- Off2Class, a one-stop-shop for ESL materials, with 800+ ready-to-teach lessons, placement tests, homework, and student management.
+- Off2Class, a one-stop-shop for ESL materials with 800+ ready-to-teach lessons, placement tests, homework assignments, and student management tools.

 - Calendly, a scheduler that makes it easy to manage your calendar of students.